vendelal/wine-guide/source/index.html.markdown

 **Buy these:** Anything that says "Appellation Bordeaux Contrôlée" should be relatively inexpensive but very drinkable and delicious.
 One of my favorite types of wine and a safe bet.

 Pro tip: Blends with more Merlot in them will taste more fruity and are better younger.
 Blends with more Cabernet Sauvignon will be better after a few years.
 If you can see whether it's from the "right bank" it'll have more Merlot, if it's from the "left bank" it'll have more Cabernet.

+### Burgundy/Bourgogne

+**What is it:** A blend of grapes and wines from anywhere in Burgundy.
+If it's red, it'll be Pinot Noir.
+These are the cheaper Burgundies.

+**Tastes like:** Round, light, fruity.

+**With food:** Surprisingly good with fish.
+Also works with lighter meats like chicken, turkey, duck, lamb.
+But Pinot Noirs pair with a lot of food, they're a good restaurant choice.

+**Buy these:** Weirdly anyone outside of France can also use the label "Burgundy" on their wines.
+As long as you can see that it's actually from France, any bottle will probably be good enough.

+### Cabernet Sauvignon

+**What is it:** A natural cross between Cabernet Franc and Sauvignon Blanc from Bordeaux, France.
+Ages well.

+**Tastes like:** Very high tannins, rich, black cherry, black currant, cedar, baking spices, graphite.

+**With food:** Grilled meats, steak, peppery sauces.

+**Buy these:** For French cabs, look for ones from *the Médoc* in Bordeaux.
+For American cabs, look for ones from Napa Valley.
+For Australian cabs look for ones from the Southern parts.
+For Chilean cabs look for ones from Aconcagua, Maipo, Cachapoal and Colchagua Valleys.

+**Don't buy these:** Try to look up the vineyards, especially from California.
+If it's a massive production, try to avoid them.
+They can give you bad hangovers because there are a lot of fillers and other questionable materials in the wines.
+They also tend to run their vineyards in ways that are very harmful to the environment.

+Find which style of Cabs you prefer.
+French cabs are lighter and very different from California cabs.
+Both are extremely popular!

+### Côtes du Rhône

+**What is it:** Southeastern France.
+Warmer = more alcohol.
+Grenache, Syrah, Cinsault, and Mourvèdre grapes.

+**Tastes like:** Heavier, full-bodied, fruity, ripe red berries, spicy.

+**With food:** Goes with poultry, cheese.

+**Buy these:** "Côtes du Rhône" = max 3 years old.
+"Châteauneuf-du-Pape" = 5+ years old.

 ### Chianti